oladayosolomon/xSTMBGA/README.md

 cd pybullet-gym
 pip install -e.
 ```
-You should downnload the casdual learner toolbox and add its path to Matlab<br />
+You should downnload the causal learner toolbox and add its path to Matlab<br />

 Path related information<br />